ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Navigate to PostgreSQLDatabase and connect to your external PostgreSQL database.

-1. Use the NI SystemLink Server Configuration application to approve the migration on the TestMonitor tab.
+1. Navigate to TestMonitor and approve the migration.

 1. Navigate to **NI SystemLink Service Manager** and click **Restart**.